Modeling the survival of Population III stars till present day: Summary and Discussion

+The issue of whether some of the Population III stars may have survived until today and the possible sites of where such stars are likely to be found has been explored by a number of authors in the past \citep{bond81,salvadori10,ishiyama16,tanaka17}.
+Some recent studies suggest that the oldest Population III remnants should be spread throughout the entire Galaxy \citep{scannapieco06,brook07}.
+Others predict that Population III survivors are likely to be concentrated toward the Galactic bulge \citep{dms05,tumlinson10,bsw15}.
+Finally, \citet{magg18} extended these studies to find that low-mass Milky Way satellites are more likely to contain Pop III stars than the Milky Way itself, and that low-mass satellites will serve as promising targets in the search for Population III survivors.
+However, to estimate the rate of Population III detection for future surveys, it may be more worthwhile to concentrate on determining the number and initial mass function of these stars \citep{desouza14,deb17,griffen18,stf18}.

-The result that the lowest mass protostars are the ones that escape the cloud of formation indicates that these are poorly bound in the halo of formation.
-It has been shown that \citep{sw98} in mergers of halos, the most tightly bound objects end up near the centre of the merged halo whereas loosely bound objects in the parent halos end up on the outskirts.
-In view of the preserved ordering by binding energy in mergers, we expect that these stars are more likely to be found in the halo or loosely bound structures like low-mass satellites.
+Although previous work suggests that Population III survivors can reside in both the bulge and halo, a more careful theoretical approach is needed to settle the issue.
+In this regard, our work shows that the lowest-mass protostars are the ones that escape the cluster of formation, indicating that these are poorly bound to their host halos.
+It has been shown that in mergers of halos the most tightly bound objects end up near the centre of the merged halo, whereas loosely bound objects in the parent halos end up on the outskirts \citep{sw98}.
+In view of the preserved ordering by binding energy in mergers, we expect that these stars are more likely to be found in the halo or outer parts of the bulge.
+On the other hand, stars that do not escape go on to accrete enough mass to eventually explode as a supernova.
+Such stars can potentially be seeds for black holes.